 Effective internal control over financial reporting is necessary for us to provide reliable financial reports in a timely manner.
 In connection with the preparation of our financial statements for the years ended December 31, 2021 and 2022, we concluded that there were material weaknesses in our internal control over financial reporting.
 A material weakness is a significant deficiency, or a combination of significant deficiencies, in internal control over financial reporting such that it is reasonably possible that a material misstatement of the annual or interim financial statements will not be prevented or detected on a timely basis.
 Specifically, we lack a sufficient number of professionals with an appropriate level of accounting knowledge, training and experience to appropriately analyze, record and disclose accounting matters timely and accurately while maintaining appropriate segregation of duties.
-While we are taking steps to remediate the material weaknesses in our internal control over financial and operating results.
-Furthermore, if we remediate our current material weaknesses but identify new material weaknesses in our internal control over financial and operating results.
-Furthermore, if we remediate reports of our financial reports of our common stock may be negatively affected.
+While we are taking steps to remediate the material weaknesses in our internal control over financial reporting, we may not be successful in remediating such weaknesses which may undermine our ability to provide accurate, timely and reliable reports on our financial and operating results.
+Furthermore, if we remediate our current material weaknesses but identify new material weaknesses in our internal control over financial reporting investors may lose confidence in the accuracy and completeness of our financial reports and the market price of our common stock may be negatively affected.
 As a result of such failures, we could also become subject to investigations by the stock exchange on which our securities are listed, the SEC, or other regulatory authorities, and become subject to litigation from investors and stockholders, which could harm our reputation, financial condition or divert financial and management resources from our core business.